 Yes.
 Half of the credit you earn is graded, half pass-fail.
 Grading is based on your work at your placement and on your work in the seminar.

 - What courses are offered in Atlanta?

 Each Fall and Spring additional law courses will be offered in Atlanta.
 There will also be at least one online course offered each semester.
 Courses in Atlanta and online will be published with the regular Law School calendar each Spring for the following school year.
-Past courses that have been offered in Atlanta include Constitutional Law II, State and Local Government, and Public Health Law.
-In 2019-2020, some of the courses that will be offered are Criminal Procedure, Employment Discrimination and Administrative Law.
+Past courses that have been offered in Atlanta include: State and Local Government, Criminal Procedure, Employment Discrimination, and Alternative Dispute Resolution.

 - Where are the Atlanta courses offered?